-It’s also worth noting why we need to address child health & wellness state-by-state, instead of primarily nationally/federally.
+Why do we need to address child health & wellness state-by-state, instead of primarily nationally/federally?

 The Obama administration’s work on child health and the George W. Bush administration’s work on K-12 academic achievement & testing show the potential, but also the limits and even downside of federal involvement in schools.

-On the other hand, the voluntary Let’s Move initiative led by Michelle Obama raised awareness of the importance of kids’ physical activity—but failed to halt the decline in the main traditional sources of physical activity at school: recess and physical education.
+On the other hand, the voluntary Let’s Move initiative led by Michelle Obama raised awareness across the country of the importance of kids’ physical activity—but failed to halt the decline in the main traditional sources of physical activity at school: recess and physical education.

-The increased seat-time at-school happened, as screens became more ubiquitous in homes-leading to epidemic sedentary behavior among children in both settings.
-The health implications were disastrous.
-As Mayo Clinic declared: Sitting was the new smoking.
-Fast forward two decades: This is now being reflected in widespread teen prediabetes and young & middle-age adult diabetes, as well as earlier-onset cardiovascular conditions and cancer.
+Fast forward two decades: This is now being reflected in widespread teen prediabetes and young & middle-age adult diabetes, as well as much earlier-onset cardiovascular conditions and a doubling in young adult cancer.

 During this same timeframe, the political dialogue became increasingly partisan & hostile.

 Given the filibuster in the Senate, any policy reform with a potential whiff of controversy—which includes almost anything involving K-12 education—is no longer viable to reform at the federal level.